thomasjlsn/statusbar/README.md

 ## The problem

-I wrote a sript that populates my tmux statusbar.
+I wrote a script that populates my tmux statusbar.
 Now, if I have 10 tmux sessions in the background, I have 10 statusbar scripts running too.